CalConnect/PUBLIC_DRAFTS/jscontact/jscontact.md

 MIME type: `application/jscontact+json;type=jscontact`

-A JSContact object stores contact information about a person or company.
+A JSContact object stores contact information about a person, organization or company.
 It has the following properties:

 - uid: String (mandatory).
   A globally unique identifier, used to associate the object as the same across different